GEORGE WILKINSON takes a short but picturesque and rewarding walk at Levisham on the North York Moors.

 Refreshments: The Horseshoe Inn at Levisham.

-Map: Drawn from OS OL27 North York Moors eastern.
+Map: OS Explorer OL27 North York Moors eastern area.

 Please observe the Country Code and park sensibly.
 While every effort is made to provide accurate information, walkers set out at their own risk.